Guardians of the Galaxy Vol. 3: Future

-Gunn said in April 2017 that a fourth Guardians film could happen, though it would likely center on a new group of characters since Gunn planned to conclude the story of the team of the previous films in Vol. 3.
-Later in September, Gunn felt that he was unlikely to return for another Guardians film, but noted he would continue to work with Marvel Studios on other projects that use the Guardians and cosmic characters.
+Gunn said in April 2017 that a fourth Guardians film could happen, although, it would likely center on a new group of characters since Gunn planned to conclude the story of the current team in Vol. 3.
+Later in September, Gunn said he was unlikely to return for another Guardians film but would continue to work with Marvel Studios on other projects that use the Guardians and cosmic characters.
 One such project from Gunn was a film centered on Drax and Mantis, which Bautista called "brilliant".
-However, in May 2021 Bautista had not heard any further updates regarding it, feeling Marvel Studios was not "very interested, or it doesn't fit into the way they have things mapped out".
+However, in May 2021, Bautista stated that he had not heard any further updates regarding it, feeling Marvel Studios was not "very interested, or it doesn't fit into the way they have things mapped out".
 Gunn confirmed in September 2019 that he intended for Vol. 3 to be his last Guardians film, which he reaffirmed in May 2021.
-In July 2021, Gillan expressed her desire to continue to play Nebula after Vol. 3.
+In July 2021, Gillan expressed her desire to continue playing Nebula after Vol. 3.
+In April 2023, Saldaña confirmed that Vol. 3 would be the last time she portrays Gamora, but hoped Marvel would recast the role with a younger actor because she wished for the character to continue.

+Pratt indicated in May 2023 that he was willing to continue playing Peter Quill if the right script came along, and a note at the end of Vol. 3's post-credits scene states that the "Legendary Star-Lord" will return to the MCU.
+In December 2024, Gunn said he had given his blessing to Pratt to continue in the role without him, and he was excited for Marvel to use the Guardians again in future projects.
+He noted that there were planned spin-offs that did not eventuate but still could without his involvement, including a television series focused on the Ravagers and a project that he called "Legendary Star-Lord" which they "had a whole idea for".